Year 13 History (13HIS)

 Course Description

-Teacher in Charge: Mrs K. Mitchell
+Teacher in Charge: Ms L. Siale.

 History at Level 3 looks at the contestability of events in the past and the various interpretations of these events.
 Students evaluate primary and secondary data and the different views of historians.
 Skills of independent inquiry and research are also developed which are essential tertiary skills.